leorawe/inventorydemo/README.md

 ## Drupal Structure and Content.
 Stock is a content type.
 Person is a content type.
 Type is a taxonomy for stock inventory.

-## About the demo_theme.
+## About the demo_subtheme.
-Repository has a demo_theme, loosely based on Olivero and stable9.
-I do not recommend using the theme, but feel free to get ideas to build your own theme.
+Demo Subtheme is a sub theme of Olivero.
+Not a lot of changes.